 A CTY site director's role is similar to a head of school's or principal's.
 Site directors provide overall leadership and manage the day-to-day operations at their sites.
-They work with other site administrators, instructors, teaching assistants, resident or program assistants, parents, students, host institution representatives, and various advisory contacts (JHU's offices of human resources, legal counsel and risk management, as well as year-round CTY administrators).
+They work with other site administrators, instructors, teaching assistants, resident assistants, parents, students, host institution representatives, and various advisory contacts (JHU's offices of human resources, legal counsel and risk management, as well as year-round CTY administrators).
 Site directors maintain high visibility on campus, attending to administrative tasks on and off campus, meeting daily with staff and students, and attending all major events at the site.

 At residential sites, site directors work seven days per week and are on call at all times.
 They are expected to be visible, available, and approachable leaders and members of the CTY site community.
 During the week, site directors attend daily residential and administrative staff meetings, handle paperwork and other logistical tasks, and respond to concerns from students, staff, and parents.
 They regularly observe classes, meals, activities, and all aspects of the residential program.
 Site directors also attend a weekly instructional staff meeting.
 On weekends, site directors spend time in the office, attend all major events, and otherwise maintain high visibility on campus.

 "Until my work with CTY, I'd enjoyed all sorts of leadership opportunities, but they were largely focused on the administrative side of private schools.
 I loved the work I'd done with students as an advisor and in my graduate school teaching, but I was hungry for school-level leadership that would better connect me with teachers, curriculum, and families.
 Serving as a site director at CTY permitted me to apply my educational interests and administrative experience in an inspiring school setting.
 The students, their families, and the faculty were wonderfully bright and eager and it made for a satisfying and professionally rewarding experience." — former CTY site director